hrimfisk/hrimfisk.github.io/_posts/2022-10-09-newest-game.md

 ![Picture 1](/assets/fullsize.png)

 Here's what I worked on:
-* Procedurally Generated Dungeon and Loot
+* Procedurally Generated Dungeon, Map, and Loot
 * Item, Equipment, and Spell Systems
 * UI and Save/Load system